Classifying fusion categories $\otimes$-generated by an object of small Frobenius-Perron dimension: Fusion Rules for the categories and

 Simply by considering Frobenius-Perron dimensions, along with the associativity check from the $\mathcal{E}_{16,6}$ case, allows us to completely determine fusion rules for all objects apart from fusion between the objects $5,6$ and $10,11$.
 Here we get four possible fusion rules:

 However a direct computation shows each of these four fusion rules are isomorphic.
 Thus we can completely determine the fusion rules for the categories $\mathcal{E}^{(n)}_4$.
 Again we only present the fusion graph for the generating object $\mathbf{5}$ of Frobenius-Perron dimension $\sqrt{2+\sqrt{2}}$ in Figure~\ref{fig:Teepee}.
 Full fusion rules can be found at the authors website \href{http://cainedie.com/E4fusion.txt}{http://cainedie.com/E4fusion.txt}.
-As in the $\mathcal{E}_{16,6}$ case, we have that the $\otimes$-generating object $\mathbf{5}$ is 2-normal.

 Using the fusion rules of $\mathcal{E}_4$, we can directly compute the fusion ring automorphisms. \begin{lemma} There exist three non-trivial fusion ring automorphisms of $\mathcal{E}^{(n)}_4$ given by